chrt-io/blog/_drafts/2021-07-24-sanremo-music-festival-visualization-adding-colors-to-chrt.md

 In this case the data-source is different, and `d.ys` (the `.radius()` of each point) represents the number of persons of the currently selected gender over the total for each year.
 Each chart shows three separate series, one for each group.
 Overlapping items remain visible because I applied a `mix-blend-mode` CSS property to the discs.

-The visualization is structured to have five Chrt `.chrtPoint()` charts one on top of the other.
-Size, positions, and margins are defined via CSS in order to harmonize the different charts into one, large visualization.
+The visualization is structured to have five Chrt `.chrtPoint()` charts one on top of the other. **Size, positions, and margins are defined via CSS in order to harmonize the different charts into one, large visualization**.

-I hope you enjoyed reading how our plot about the Sanremo Music Festival has been created; I also hope this article gave you some idea on how to approach this kind of visualization.
-For any comment or hint, please feel free to reach us via Twitter: [@chrt_io](https://twitter.com/chrt_io "Chart.io on Twitter").
+I hope you enjoyed reading how our plot about the Sanremo Music Festival has been created; I also hope this article gave you some idea on how to approach this kind of visualization. **For any comment or hint**, please feel free to reach us via Twitter: [@chrt_io](https://twitter.com/chrt_io "Chart.io on Twitter").